 - Internal filter

-Note: These cups are designed to not seal shut completely.
-This purposeful small vacuum loss allows the cups to have immediate vacuum when placed on a load.
+Note: These valves are designed to not seal shut completely.
+This purposeful small vacuum loss allows the valves to have immediate vacuum when placed on a load.

 These valves are for non- and semi-porous loads.
 An example of a typical application is handling a complete layer of cans from a skid layer where some objects may be missing occasionally.
 Other applications include: